SSODelta/amber-road/README.md

 # Amber Road
 **Amber Road** is a proof-of-concept fully decentralized marketplace.
 It supports electronic commerce without needing to trust any centralized entity, as is the case with e.g. Amazon/Alibaba/eBay.
 At its core, Amber Road is a smart contract for decentralized commerce.
 The contract keeps the payment in escrow until the trade has been completed and settles disputes by allowing parties to 'threaten' each other to invoke a blockchain oracle.
 In [1], Schwartzbach shows the contract is secure in a strong game-theoretic sense, assuming the oracle is better than chance; however, if the oracle is random, honesty remains an equilibrium.

 In this repository, we have implemented the smart contract in Ethereum and provide this web application to interface with it.
 We use [IPFS](https://ipfs.io/), a decentralized data store, to store feeds and listings.
 The application allows for easy deployment of the smart contract on the Ethereum blockchain using [MetaMask](https://metamask.io/).
-In order to make full use of this service, you will
+In order to make full use of this service, you will need to install MetaMask as well.

 [1] Nikolaj I. Schwartzbach.
 An Incentive-Compatible Smart Contract for Decentralized Commerce. in 2021 IEEE International Conference on Blockchain and Cryptocurrency, 2021.
-Link: https://ieeexplore.ieee.org/document/9461077
+Link: https://ieeexplore.ieee.org/document/9461077.

 ### Disclaimer
-The developers of this repository accept no responsibility for
+The developers of this repository accept no responsibility for use of this application; we are not storing or processing any data from use of this application.
+It is essentially a client app that makes use of decentralized services for storage of data.
+We cannot control how this application is used.

 ## How to Install
 * **Clone project**.
 Start by cloning the present project to your file system.